cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Sadly, it can happen, that a following call of the PDFs also causes an Acrobat process to hang (until it works once), or that this mistake happens again after you restart CT1.
    Maybe you can recognize this because the Adobe Acrobat Reader pops up the following message: "Acrobat failed to connect to DDE server".
 The according process is sometimes started several times at once.

-   Remark: If there is no Acrobat reader installed, all these calls of the pdfs work fine (implicitely they are handles by the Edge browser).
+   Remark: If there is no Acrobat reader installed, all these calls of the pdfs work fine (implicitely they are handled by the Edge browser).

 2) Another annoying bug which seems to be outside of our CrypTool code:
-   Calling the calculator BC from the enclosed NT-Tools (via F3 or from the NT menu "Calulators"), then BC crashes at its first call.
+   Calling the calculator BC from the enclosed NT-Tools (via F3 or from the NT menu "Calulators") crashes BC at its first call.
    Without closing NT you can click F3 again, and BC doesn't crash any more.
 Sadly, neither NT nor BC will be further maintained, so nothing will change here.
    However, you can call bc with all functions under Linux (see the description in the CT1 online help).

+3) From Java 1.8 in 2019, Oracle changed their Java distribution process and often the included Java-based programs (see chapter 1.2., part (3) below) don't start.
+Even if Java is reinstalled this might not work.

 1.1.
 How to start using CrypTool -- An introduction to CT1